nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 - We recommend reading previous Storybooks from the codebase for inspiration and code guidelines.
 - If you need to decorate/wrap your Component/Story with a Container/Provider, please use [Storybook Decorators](https://storybook.js.org/docs/react/writing-stories/decorators)

+## Remarks on Technologies Used

+The Node.js Website is a somewhat complex Application.
+And hecen sometimes non-trivial solutions were adopted to solve certain technical challenges.
+Past Issues, Conversations on Slack and GitHub Discussions are the go-to-go for most historical purposes, but we've found important to highlight some of these decisions here.

+### Why Next.js?

+We've found that Next.js is simply versatile, hackable, stable, community-maintained and has a great ecosystem.
+The reasoning goes deeper, but as a long-term Framework it is the most suitable choice.

+#### Why we have Static Exports?

+It was decided together with the TSC (Technical Steering Committee) that the Node.js Website should always support fully static builds that do not depend on any 3rd party services.
+This is to ensure that the Website is always available and that we do not depend on any 3rd party services to serve our content.

+(For example, if we abandon Vercel, our Website should still completely work as standalone as possible)

+#### What is `next.dynamic.mjs`?

+Our whole Website uses a custom renderer for rendering the pages.
+As you might have seen, within the `pages` directory we have [Next.js Dynamic Route](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes) named `[...path].tsx` that matches against all possible routes of the Website.

+This means that each `.md(x)` file within `pages/` is not rendered by Next.js regular App Tree (`pages/_document.tsx` and `pages/_app.tsx`) but a custom render tree.

+This custom render uses `getStaticPaths` and [Incremental Static Generation](https://nextjs.org/docs/pages/building-your-application/data-fetching/incremental-static-regeneration) to generate the full list of supported pages of the Website.
+For example, this allows us to generate Localized Pages for every page that is not translated, by telling Next.js to create a localised path. `next.dynamic.mjs` is responsible for getting a full list of the source pages (`pages/en`) and forcefully get a diff of what is translated and whatnot.

+Non-translated pages will have their Localized contexts and translated React message-bags (`react-intl`) but the content will be the same as the source page (English).
+Whereas localized pages will have localized context and content.

+This custom solution is also able to decide what paths should be compiled during runtime and whatnot.
+This is a combination of rules defined on `next.constants.mjs` and `[...path].tsx`.

+Finally, `[...path].tsx` uses the root `theme.tsx` as layout.
+This finally loads the Layout Provider and MDX Provider and then any children content/Component from the Layout Provider + the transformed MDX content from the `.md(x)` source page.

+#### What is `next.data.mjs`?

+This file is responsible for loading, fetching and generating build-time required information such as Node.js Release data, Blog Posts Metadata (for pagination and indexation), RSS feeds, etc.

+#### What is `site.json`?

+This file is used for defining Website Metadata, such as which RSS feeds should be generated, Social Media Information and other Metadata used during the Website build-time.
+We use a JSON format to ease collaboration.

+#### What is `next.locales.mjs` and why not Next.js built-in i18n?

+Next.js built-in i18n is great, but it is not flexible enough for our needs.
+We need to be able to generate a full list of supported locales, and we need to be able to generate a full list of supported pages for each locale.
+We also need to be able to generate a full list of supported pages for each locale, and we need to be able to generate a full list of supported pages for each locale.

+It is also important to mention that we use a subfolder approach, instead of extension-based (`filename.language.md(x)`) for our content.
+Which is trivially incompatible with Next.js built-in i18n.

+We chose this approach to maintain familiarity with the content-structure as much as possible with the previous Node.js Website and to ensure maintainability (not depending on Next.js's i18n feature).

+#### What is `next.rewrites.mjs`?

+This file is responsible for defining the rewrite rules for the Website.
+It is used for defining redirects and other rewrite rules.
+(Such as Internal Redirects and External ones).

+The actual rewrites are defined within `redirects.json`.
+The file format is simple and separate external redirects with internal rewrites.

+- Rewrites do not change the original URL but render the content of the rewritten URL.
+The reritten path must be valid and exist on the Website.
+- Redirects change the original URL to the new one.
+The URLs do not necessarily need to be external, but they in general should be.

+This file contains a simple template engine that supports `/:locale` to indicate that this path should also be available under all available locales as prefix.

+#### Our Next.js Middleware

+We have a simple Next.js Middleware that is responsible for handling initial Locale detection and redirection.
+It detects browser locales and redirects to the most suitable locale for the user.
+And it fallbacks to `/en` if no suitable locale is found.

+#### How Layouts Work within this Repository?

+Layouts Wrap the content of the Markdown files.
+They are responsible for adding additional styling and structure surrounding the content of the Markdown files.

+Layouts are defined within the `layouts` folder.
+They are React Components that receive the `children` prop, which is the transformed MDX content of the Markdown file.

+Each Page layout is decided within their Markdown's Frontmatter as `layout: name-of-layout.hbs`.

+### Why MDX?

+MDX is a great format for writing content.
+It allows us to write Markdown and React Components in the same file.
+It also allows us to use React Components within Markdown files.
+This is a great advantage for us, as we can use React Components to create complex content structures and layouts.
+It also supports the `unified` ecosystem, which allows us to extend the MDX functionality with ease.

+Some of the Plugins used here include, but not limited to:

+- `remark-gfm`: Allows us to use GitHub Flavored Markdown
+- `remark-headings`: Generates Metadata for Markdown Headings
+  - This allows us to build the Table of Contents for each Page, for example.
+- `rehype-autolink-headings`: Allows us to add Anchor Links to Markdown Headings
+- `rehype-slug`: Allows us to add IDs to Markdown Headings
+- `rehype-pretty-code`: Allows us to transform `pre` and `code` tags into Syntax Highlighted Codeboxes by using [Shiki][]

+#### Shiki and Vercel

+Since we use Incremental Static Rendering and Serverless Functions, Vercel attempts to simplify the bundled Node.js runtime by removing all unnecessary dependencies.
+This means that Shiki's Themes and Languages are not bundled by default.

+Hence the `shiki.config.mjs` file, wherem we define our custom set of supported Languages and we bundle them directly by using [Shiki's Grammar Property](https://github.com/shikijs/shiki/blob/main/docs/languages.md#supporting-your-own-languages-with-shiki) which allows us to embed the languages directly.

+### Tailwind

+Tailwind is a great CSS Framework.
+It allows us to create a Design System that is easy to maintain and extend.
+It also allows us to create a consistent Design Language across the Website.

+For example, it automatically integrates with PostCSS and Next.js, which allows us to use Tailwind's utilities within our Components and Pages.

+It also integrates with Sass allowing to use Tailwind classes directly within our SCSS Modules.

+**Note:** On that remark, we use CSS Modules as a way to define our Styles.
+This allows us to scope our styles to a specific Component or Page, without having to worry about CSS Class Name Collisions.
+This also means that we don't use CSS-in-JS solutions such as Styled Components or Emotion.

+#### Next Fonts and Tailwind

+We use `next/fonts` Open Sans as the default font for the Node.js Website.
+The font is configured as a CSS variable and then configured on `tailwind.config.js` as the default font for the Website.

+#### Sass Support / IDE Support

+We recommend the usage of [Tailwind's Official VS Code Extension](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) for IntelliSense Support.
+You might need to set `.scss` files to use Tailwind as the Interpreter.

+### Vercel

+We use Vercel as our hosting provider.
+It is a great platform that allows us to deploy our Website with ease.
+It also allows us to have a great CI/CD Pipeline that allows us to deploy our Website with ease.

+It is important to mention that there are some rules on our Vercel Deployments such as:

+- Branches starting with `dependabot` (Dependabot Automated PRs) or `gh` (GitHub Merge Queues) are not deployed to Vercel.
+- Vercel Deployments are triggered for all other branches during `push` activities.
+- We have a custom install script that executes `npm ci --omit=dev` (the same way we do on our CI Pipelines)
+  - Hence if Builds fail unexpectedly, make sure that your dependency that is being used during build-time is on `dependencies` and not `devDependencies`.
+Checkout out [DEPENDENCY_PINNING.md](./DEPENDENCY_PINNING.md) for more information.
+- Our sponsorship with Vercel is maintained by the OpenJS Foundation

+### Unfamiliar with certain decision of process?

+A lot of the current structure is due to retro-compatibility, keeping a simple and familiar file structure and keeping files that have historical reasons or needs.

+If you're unfamiliar our curious about something, we recommend opening a Discussion on this GitHub Repository.

 [Jest]: https://jestjs.io/
 [React Testing Library]: https://testing-library.com/docs/react-testing-library/intro/
 [Storybook]: https://storybook.js.org/